jlwalkerlg/blog/content/posts/software-development/encapsulation.md

 student.Courses.Add(course);
 ```

 While this works, the problem is that the logic required to enrol a student in a course is separate from the data it acts upon, and so the internal state of `Student` is necessarily public.
-As such, there is no way to guarantee that all operations on the `Student` leave the data in a consistent and valid state: it’s relatively easy for a developer to forget to enforce these checks when developing a new feature, for example, thereby introducing a bug elsewhere in the application by violating the `Student`‘s invariants.
+As such, there is no way to guarantee that all operations on the `Student` leave the data in a consistent and valid state: it's relatively easy for a developer to forget to enforce these checks when developing a new feature, for example, thereby introducing a bug elsewhere in the application by violating the `Student`‘s invariants.
 Good programming is about reducing the surface area for bugs to occur, and so we should want to make it hard or impossible to make such mistakes.

 We can do so by hiding the `Student`‘s internal state and moving the logic into the `Student` class itself.